eroubenoff/eroubenoff.github.io/_posts/2021-03-04-spatial_sim.md

 Let’s first talk about autoregressive distributions.
 The simplest one is the intrinsically autoregressive (IAR) distribution:

-$$\\phi\_i\|\\Phi\_{-i} \\sim N\\left(\\frac{1}{n(j\\sim i)} \\sum\_{j \\sim i}{\\phi\_j}, \\tau^2 \\right)$$
+$$*i\|*{-i} N( \_{j i}{\_j}, ^2 )$$

-I think this is the simplest spatial model but it is far from perfect.
+I think this is the simplest spatial distribution but it is far from perfect.
 Each observation is assumed to be normally distributed with mean equal to the average of its neighbors and with some constant variance.
-The main benefit here is that there is no weird """"“autocorrellation”"""" parameter (like in other models, see below and Banerjee, Carlin, and Gelfand 2015 for a really great description of why this parameter isn’t really autocorrelation), but it doesn’t integrate; hence it can only be used as a prior.
+The main benefit here is that there is no weird
+""""“autocorrellation”"""" parameter (like in other models, see below and Banerjee, Carlin, and Gelfand 2015 for a really great description of why this parameter isn’t really autocorrelation), but it doesn’t integrate; hence it can only be used as a prior.
 That’s why we *love* bayesian models for spatial data, right?
 Think about it: if you define each observation as a function of its neighbors, then there’s no ‘reference’ point setting the overall threshold, only the relative values.
 It also assumes stationarity and doesn’t let variance vary spatially, but I’m sure that could be built in as well.
 I’ve never been able to demonstrate this conclusively, but I think that the IAR model is best when there is a super strong spatial pattern.

 Another benefit: I think the conditional specification above is easily the most interpretable of the spatial distributions.
 I don’t think